Looking for a sidekick to your favorite dish? These Baked Old Bay Fries with Quick Aioli will elevate any meal!

 - Peel your potatoes and cut them in half longways.
 Lay them flat on a cutting board, cut-side down.
 Then, cut into strips about 1/2-inch wide.
 You can leave them like this, or choose to cut the strips in half again for thinner fries.2 large russet potatoes

 - Place your hand-cut fries into a large mixing bowl and fill it with water, so that the fries are completely submerged.
-Allow them to soak for 30 minutes to remove excess starch.
+Allow them to soak for 30 minutes to 1 hour (the longer the better) to remove excess starch.

 Air Fryer Option